dbauman18/dbauman18.github.io/index.md

 # Hi, my name is Daniel Bauman.

-I'm a third PhD student in the [Institute for Computational and Mathematical Engineering](https://icme.stanford.edu/) at Stanford University, coadvised by [Noah Rosenberg](https://rosenberglab.stanford.edu/) and [Ben Good](https://bgoodlab.github.io/).
+I'm a third year PhD student in the [Institute for Computational and Mathematical Engineering](https://icme.stanford.edu/) at Stanford University, coadvised by [Noah Rosenberg](https://rosenberglab.stanford.edu/) and [Ben Good](https://bgoodlab.github.io/).
 My current research focuses on **statistics of phylogenetic tree shape** and **population genetics in metapopulations**.
 Broadly, I am fascinated by questions at the intersection of mathematics with evolution and ecology.

 ![headshot](assets/images/headshot.jpg "Lake District, England")